DITAS-Project/decision-system-for-data-and-computation-movement/README.md

 Java

 ## Installation
-In order to deploy the DS4M it is not mnandatory to compile the code since an already compiled version of the software is already provided in /target/ROOT.war.
-If you don't want to compile teh source code skip step _Compilation_.
+In order to deploy the DS4M it is not mandatory to compile the code since an already compiled version of the software is already provided in /target/ROOT.war.
+If you don't want to compile the source code, skip step _Compilation_.

 ### Requirements for deployment
 In order to be executed, this component requires the following elements to be installed: